Generic profile picture

 External collaborations

 I have active research collaborations with academics at Cardiff and Swansea universities.
-Additionally, I am involved with two non-profit organisations.
-I am on the committee of the Welsh Branch of the British Psychological Society (BPS) and a member of Aftermath: Surviving Psychopathy Foundation, which is an organisation providing information and support for victims of psychopathy across Europe, the US and Canada.
+Additionally, I am involved with two non-profit organisations: the Welsh Branch of the British Psychological Society (BPS) and Aftermath: Surviving Psychopathy Foundation, which is an organisation providing information and support for victims of psychopathy across Europe, the US and Canada.